Men In Florida Don Pink As They Join Fight Against Breast Cancer

 “In addition to wearing pink and raising awareness about breast cancer, these men will be raising funds to help the American Cancer Society attack cancer from every angle and save more lives from breast cancer,” said community development manager for the American Cancer SocietyKaren Aiello.
 “Funds raised help us save lives from breast cancer through early detection and prevention, innovative breast cancer research and patient support.”

-Before the beginning of October, the men have collectively raised $35,000 to donate to the cause.
+Before the beginning of October, the men collectively raised $35,000 to donate to the cause.
 With Breast Cancer Awareness Month taking center stage over the next 31 days, there is no doubt that the total will be growing exponentially.